Employee wellness

 President, Sun Life Canada

 “We need to do everything we can to empower our employees in managing their well-being and creating healthier work environments.
 Creating a workplace where employee health and wellness come first is the cornerstone of Sun Life’s culture.
 To accelerate meaningful and sustainable action, we have deepened our commitment to mental health by equipping our employees and leaders with tools and training, encouraging positive and open conversations, while also supporting our Clients, partners and communities.
 All leaders need to set the tone and make mental health a priority.
-Together we will build a more resilient and sustainable future”
+Together we will build a more resilient and sustainable future.” – Jacques Goulet, President, Sun Life Canada

 Goal

-• Improve health and wellness outcomes for all.
-We are developing impact metrics related to this objective.
+• Improve health and wellness outcomes for employees.

 • 92% of employees say that their immediate manager/supervisor supports their well-being1